Knowing what to expect from an OSHA inspection can make the experience less stressful. CSI can help with training and consultation.

 Within certain industries, there will be inherent hazards that need to be mitigated as much as possible.
 We’ll help you come up with ideas to reduce your liabilities and help keep your people safe.

-Writing Safety Policies
+Wiring Safety Policies

 With every potential hazard in the workplace, there needs to be defined polices and procedures.
 We’ll help you create the right policies for your company and industry that help protect your business and employees.